Parental rights in education

 All controlled, maintained and integrated schools must use the curriculum which sets out what most children should be taught.

 Children must receive education from the start of the term after their fourth birthday - provided their birthday is before 2 July - until the 30 June of the year they become 16 years of age - again provided their birthday is before 2 July.

-You may state your preferences for the schools you wish your children to attend.
+You may state your preferences for the schools you wish your children to go to.
 However, responsibility for admissions to any primary school lies with that school's Board of Governors.
-Where schools are oversubscribed they apply published admissions criteria, drawn up by Board of Governors, to determine what pupils to admit.
+Where schools are oversubscribed they apply published admissions criteria, drawn up by Board of Governors, to decide what pupils to admit.

 Check with the Education Authority (EA) in your region as they may limit the number of schools you can apply to.